berry-cs/sinbad/docs/quick-start-python.md

 pprint(ds.fetch_first("name", "use", "location/country", "loan_amount", base_path="loans/loan"))
 ````

 The two changes from the version presented in the [Accessing Data](#accessing-data) section above are the `xml` in the URL and the different `base_path="loans/loan"`.
-(XML tends to be more verbose than other formats and sometimes introduces many more layers of structure into the data.)
+(XML tends to be more verbose than other formats and sometimes introduces  more layers of structure into the data.)

 If for some reason Sinbad cannot infer the type of data being accessed, use the `connect_as` method to provide it a hint: